Johan Hendrik Caspar Kern: Life

 Hendrik Kern was born to Dutch parents in the Central-Javanese town of Purworejo in the Dutch East Indies; however, when he was six, his family repatriated to the Netherlands.
 When he entered grammar school, he added the extra-curricular subjects of English and Italian to his studies.

 In 1850, he went to Utrecht University to study Letters.
-In 1851, he moved to Leiden University to avail himself of the opportunity to read Sanskrit with Professor A. Rutgers.
+In 1851, he moved to Leiden University to read Sanskrit with Professor A. Rutgers.
 After obtaining his Doctor's Degree in 1855, he moved to Berlin, where he continued his Sanskrit studies as a pupil of Albrecht Weber, and also took up Germanic and Slavonic languages.

 On his return to the Netherlands in 1858, Dr Kern accepted a post as a lecturer of Greek at Maastricht.
 In 1863, he was offered a Professorship in Benares, India where he taught Sanskrit at Brahmana and Queen's Colleges until 1865, when he was offered the Chair of Sanskrit at Leiden University.
 He remained there until his retirement in 1903, when he moved to the city of Utrecht.
 In 1866 he became member of the Royal Netherlands Academy of Arts and Sciences.

 Professor Kern continued work after his retirement.
 When his wife died in 1916, he was heart-broken and out-lived her by less than a year.